bablr-lang/bablr-vm/README.md

 The role of the `cst-tokens` package is to provide APIs that create abstractions between languages and tools that allow language-agnostic tools to be built.
 In this way the project intends to compete with [LSP](https://matklad.github.io/2022/04/25/why-lsp.html).
 It does however require (for now) that those tools be built in javascript.
 Tools powered by cst-tokens will be able to execute in any sufficiently modern javascript environment.

 `cst-tokens` is independent.
-It does not have any "primary" supported language, nor any opinion whether one tree representation is correct and other is not.
+It does not have any "primary" supported language, nor any opinion whether one tree representation is more correct than another.

 `cst-tokens` follows the semver spec but it is currently `0.x`, so any version may introduce breaking changes to any API! `1.0.0` is expected to be the first production-ready version.

 ## The CST

 The most commonly discussed data structure for storing programs is the Abstract Syntax Tree or AST.
-The simple program `2 + 1` might be expressed with the following AST:
+The simple program `2 + 1.14` might be expressed with the following AST:

 ```jsonc
 {